rOpenGov/eurostat/vignettes/manuscript.md

 latest version of the eurostat data.
 Manuscript automation provides transparent documentation with full algorithmic details on how to access, preprocess, analyse, and report data and analyses, thus serving a template for good reproducible research practice.
-This article is written with a reproducible source code available at [eurostat github page](https://github.com/rOpenGov/eurostat/blob/master/vignettes/manuscript.Rmd).
+The reproducible source code for this manuscript is available at [eurostat github page](https://github.com/rOpenGov/eurostat/blob/master/vignettes/manuscript.Rmd).

 The package exemplifies also the challenges and possible solutions to reproducible research and automated open data retrieval.
 Possible